Internet-Draft OAuth Mission Child Delegation August 2026

 Deployment policy denied child creation.

 These symbolic strings appear in error bodies, evidence, and audit, layered on the OAuth error codes the issuance profile uses: parent_not_active and parent_mismatch accompany invalid_grant; delegation_not_permitted, child_actor_not_allowed, not_strict_subset, and fanout_exceeded accompany invalid_request; and policy_denied accompanies access_denied.
-In an error response body the symbolic reason rides in a mission_denial_reason member alongside the OAuth error member.
-A child creation request presented on the front channel with parent_token MUST be rejected with invalid_request (Section 6).
+In an error response body the symbolic reason rides, alongside the OAuth error member, in the mission_denial_reason member, the shared adjudication-denial carrier defined and registered by the expansion profile ([I-D.draft-mcguinness-oauth-mission-expansion]); this document requests these seven reasons' registration in that profile's Mission Denial Reasons registry (Section 19.1).
+On a deferred completion (Section 6.4) a denial surfaces as the deferred substrate's access_denied resolution.
+The possession proof is presented only on the token endpoint's authenticated back channel and MUST NOT appear on any front channel (Section 6).

 For example, a child Mission Intent that drops the parent entry's resource_issued_before constraint proposes a relaxation, not a subset.
 The Mission Issuer refuses it (Section 8.1) with: